-A little confusingly, the guidance refers to the next step as being the submission by the PAP (or a person acting on their behalf) of "structure and safety information".
-This is the information commonly referred to as "key building information".
+A little confusingly, the guidance refers to the next step as being the submission by the PAP (or a person acting on its behalf) of "structure and safety information".
+This is the information commonly referred to as "key building information" or KBI.

-Prior to the launch of the website and accompanying guidance, it had previously been thought (in line with Regulation 20 of The Higher-Risk Buildings (Key Building Information etc.) (England) Regulations 2023) that such information would need to be submitted within 28 days of registration (see our previous Insight "BSA 2022 - the Accountable Person Regime and Key Building Information").
+Prior to the launch of the website and accompanying guidance, it had previously been thought (in line with regulation 20 of the Higher-Risk Buildings (Key Building Information etc.) (England) Regulations 2023) that such information would need to be submitted within 28 days of registration (see our previous insight, "BSA 2022 - the Accountable Person regime and key building information").
 Therefore, the prudent advice had been to be sure all information was to hand before starting the clock with registration.

-However, the website and guidance appear to give PAPs more time to submit this information.
-PAPs now have the longest of either:

-- within 28 days of applying to register the building; or - by 30 September 2023.
+However, the website and guidance appear to give PAPs more time to submit this information suggesting that PAPs can submit this information within 28 days of applying to register the building or by 30 September 2023. whichever is longer.